 Weardale Way Section 5 (Stanhope to White Kirkley)

-Section 5 of the Weardale Way starts from the south side of the ford through the River Wear at Stanhope, County Durham and finishes at White Kirkley Farm, White Kirkley, near Frosterley, County Durham.
-Although relatively sheltered at the start and finish, this section involves a substantial climb over a high ridge, fully exposed to the worst the elements can muster.
-The descent into the side valley of Bollihope is followed by an easy walk along the Bollihope Burn to the finish but it’s definitely a section to prepare for.
+Section 5 of the Weardale Way starts from the south side of the ford on the River Wear at Stanhope and finishes at White Kirkley Farm, White Kirkley near Frosterley.
+Although relatively sheltered at both start and finish, the section involves a long and substantial climb over a high ridge, fully exposed to the elements.
+The steep descent into Bollihope is made on tarmac, followed by an easy walk on a good trail along the wooded Bollihope Burn to the finish.
+The theme of the section explores Weardale’s historic relationship with a thick layer of limestone called, simply, the Great Limestone.
+Several large quarries along the middle dale sent the rock to blast furnaces at Consett and Teesside where it was an important part of the process in the production of iron and steel.

 Stats at a Glance